davidlunadeleon/gatsby-blog-template/content/posts/code-example/en.md

 # Post with cool code

-I'm adding this post to test the rendering of code snippets in markdwon files.
+I'm adding this post to test the rendering of code snippets in markdown files.

 ## Testing with C++